Permdog99/Legacy-Skin-Packs/README.md

 # Legacy Skin Packs

 Legacy Skin Packs is a resource pack made for mods [Legacy4J](https://modrinth.com/mod/legacy4j) and [LegacySkins](https://modrinth.com/mod/legacy-skins) that aims to bring back all the Skin Packs from the Legacy Console Editions of Minecraft.
+Original textures by 4J Studios.

 ## Currently done: